Steps to Apply to Threshold

 The Threshold Program accepts about 24 new students each year from a large number of applicants.
 New students are only admitted in September.

-Submit your online application and the following supporting materials by the deadline.
+Submit your online application and the following supporting materials by June 1, 2021.

 1. Submit Forms & Materials